-The past year was dominated by the covid-19 pandemic, which required both national and supra-national entities to adopt measures to contain the pandemic harmful systemic economic effects.
-Some of these measures affect the Portuguese banking sector significantly in their everyday operations and may be sources of litigation between these entities and their clients, their employees, their shareholders or the relevant regulatory authorities, or both – especially the European Central Bank (ECB) and BP.
+The past two years have been dominated by the covid-19 pandemic, which required both national and supranational entities to adopt measures to contain the pandemic harmful systemic economic effects.
+Some of these measures affect the Portuguese banking sector significantly in their everyday operations and may be sources of litigation between these entities and their clients, their employees, their shareholders or the relevant regulatory authorities, or all – especially the European Central Bank (ECB) and BP.

-- extended by two years the transitional measures concerning the implementation of IFRS 9 to face a likely increase in provisions for expected credit losses;
+- extended by two years the transitional measures concerning the implementation of International Financial Reporting Standard - Financial Instruments (IFRS 9) to face a likely increase in provisions for expected credit losses;

-- changed the calculation of the levered ration and delayed the introduction of the leverage ratio buffer to January 2023; and
+- changed the calculation of the levered ratio and delayed the introduction of the leverage ratio buffer to January 2023; and

 - introduced capital relief measure for certain loans granted to SMEs or backed by pensions or salaries.

-This is in line with the position adopted by the European Commission regarding accounting norms (shared by ESMA) and prudential rules.
+This is in line with the position adopted by the European Commission regarding accounting norms (shared by the European Securities and Markets Authority (ESMA)) and prudential rules.

-EBA calls on financial institutions to act in the interest of the consumer, particularly in the context of the adoption of temporary measures for consumer and mortgage loans concerning, inter alia, charges and costs, in compliance with the applicable EU (namely, with information, transparency and clarity requirements).
-Additionally, EBA promotes the careful consideration of new and additional charges specifically introduced in relation to contingency measures, designed to alleviate the pressure on consumers and businesses, and cross selling of products to consumers, form a legal and reputational standpoint.
+The European Banking Authority (EBA) calls on financial institutions to act in the interest of the consumer, particularly in the context of the adoption of temporary measures for consumer and mortgage loans concerning, inter alia, charges and costs, in compliance with the applicable EU requirements (namely, with information, transparency and clarity requirements).
+Additionally, EBA promotes the careful consideration of new and additional charges specifically introduced in relation to contingency measures, designed to alleviate the pressure on consumers and businesses, and cross-selling of products to consumers, from a legal and reputational standpoint.
 EBA also notes that where temporary measures do not automatically lead to loan reclassification from a prudential perspective, their acceptance should not automatically and negatively impact the consumer's credit rating.

-In terms of payment services, EBA urges providers – including banks – to facilitate payments that not require physical contact, namely by establishing the maximum threshold allowed for contactless payments (€50 per transaction).
-Finally, EBA removed the obligation of National Competent Authorities – the BP – to report by 31 March 2020 on payment services providers' readiness to meet strong costumer authentication requirements for e-commerce card-based transactions.
+In terms of payment services, EBA urges providers – including banks – to facilitate payments that do not require physical contact, namely by establishing the maximum threshold allowed for contactless payments (€50 per transaction).
+Finally, EBA removed the obligation of national competent authorities – the BP – to report by 31 March 2020 on payment services providers' readiness to meet strong costumer authentication requirements for e-commerce card-based transactions.
 It is unclear whether this exemption will continue to apply.

 Additionally, EBA has issued guidelines clarifying that the application of a legal or contractual moratorium adopted as a result of the pandemic, broadly applied to a range of debtors, under the same conditions and only scheduling payments, may not lead to a reclassification under the definition of forbearance; that is, cases where credit institutions grant a concession due to financial difficulties experienced by a borrower.